erichoracek/MSDynamicsDrawerViewController/README.md

 ### Non-Animated

-If you just want to open or close the drawer without an animation and you only have one drawer view controller, use the `paneState` property:
+If you just want to open or close the drawer without animation and you only have one drawer view controller, use the `paneState` property:

 ```objective-c
 dynamicsDrawerViewController.paneState = MSDynamicsDrawerPaneStateOpen;